cad324/Trend-Global/documents/design-journey.md

 [You will need to come up with at least 4 tasks.
 List your tasks here.
 You *do not* have to do user tests yet.]

-Task 1: [describe your task]
+Task 1: Does Trend USA offer products for kids?

-Task 2:
+Task 2: Where are Trend USA's products manufactured?

-Task 3:
+Task 3: Please send a question to Trend USA asking how to obtain product quotes.

-Task 4:
+Task 4: Point out a few popular pieces.

 ### Client Meeting (Milestone 2) (Samantha Chu)